 Trying to save a buck by turning off your utilities early is tempting, especially if you aren’t going to be in your place toward the end of your lease.
 But, having no power in the home, and turning the AC and fridges off, can lead to mold, mildew, and an array of other, potentially very costly, issues.
 Having no water makes repair and return to readiness that much more difficult–and in fact you’d end up being responsible for either reconnecting it yourself, or for any costs we incur to do so.
-Your lease specifically requires you to maintain the utilities until we have returned the home or apartment to move-in readiness….
+Your lease specifically requires you to maintain the utilities until after the lease end date and time and only after we have returned the home or apartment to move-in readiness….

 Don’t do it.
 Leave the utilities on.
 You are required to do so.

 Keeping the utilities on helps protect your place from damage plus it is required of you in your lease agreement: